Artistic Director, Co-Founder

 Brandon is an award-winning documentary filmmaker, educator and a co-founder of Meridian Hill Pictures.
-Brandon has focused his career and education on directing documentary films and teaching youth and adults how to create their own films.
-Brandon is director of the feature documentary in-production, Green Corps (working title), and co-director of the award-winning short documentaries Porchfest (2011) and Community Harvest (2010).
-Brandon served as executive producer and media teaching artist on the award-winning youth documentary Life as a Collage (screened at the 2011 AFI SchoolDocs and the San Francisco International Film Festival).
-Brandon co-designed MHP's Community Video Storytelling media education curriculum, a standards-based approach for teaching documentary filmmaking to diverse populations.
-Brandon has presented on Community Video Storytelling at the Media That Matters Conference, Yale University, AFI's Silverdocs, MHZ's ShortiCon and the Corps Network's Annual Conference.
+Brandon has focused his career and education on producing documentary films and teaching youth and adults how to create their own films.
+Brandon is the director of City of Trees (2016), Kramer & Sons (2016), executive producer and media teaching artist on the award-winning youth documentary Life as a Collage (screened at the 2011 AFI SchoolDocs and the San Francisco International Film Festival) and Doing it for Me (official selection of the West Chester International Film Festival).
+He designed MHP's Community Video Storytelling media education curriculum, an award-winning standards-based approach for teaching community video storytelling and media literacy to underrepresented and marginalized populations.
 Brandon has served as a reviewer for the President's Committee on the Arts & Humanities National Youth Program Awards, the highest honor in the country for after school youth arts programs.
-Prior to forming MHP, Brandon taught documentary filmmaking to youth at ten middle schools across the country for the Kennedy Center for the Performing Arts’ ‘On Location’ national tour.
-Brandon holds a Bachelors Degree in Film Production and Cultural Anthropology from Boston University.
-He has worked with arts, nonviolent and cross-cultural education programs for the The Story Pirates, Nonviolence International and the State Department-sponsored Youth Exchange & Study Program.
+Prior to forming MHP, Brandon taught documentary filmmaking to youth at ten middle schools across the country for the Kennedy Center for the Performing Arts’ ‘On Location’ national media education tour.
+Brandon holds a bachelors degree in Film Production and Cultural Anthropology from Boston University.
+He has collaborated with arts, nonviolent and cross-cultural education programs through the The Story Pirates, Nonviolence International and the State Department sponsored Youth Exchange & Study Program.